hassio-addons/addon-chrony/README.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.

-1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
-1. Install the "chrony" add-on.
+1. Search for the "chrony" add-on in the Hass.io add-on store and install it.
 1. Start the "chrony" add-on
 1. Check the logs of the "chrony" add-on to see if everything went well.